-SD-WAN Edge virtual appliance is available for installation directly from the Oracle Cloud Marketplace.
-Installing SD-WAN Edge from the cloud marketplace simplifies the process and lets you run your application sooner.

-An OCI account is required to use the marketplace.
+You can install the SD-WAN Edge virtual appliance directly from the Oracle Cloud Marketplace, which simplifies the process and lets you run your application sooner.
+You must have an Oracle Cloud Infrastructure (OCI) account to use the marketplace.
 Search for "Oracle SD-WAN Edge Virtual Appliance" on the Marketplace web site.